google-home/smart-home-nodejs/README.md

 #### Start testing

+1. Navigate back to the [Actions on Google Console](https://console.actions.google.com).
+1. On the left navigation menu under *BUILD*, click on *Actions*.
+Click on *Add Your First Action* and choose your app's language(s).
-1. Back in the Actions Console, select your smart home action and enter the URL for fulfillment, e.g. https://xyz123.ngrok.io/smarthome
+1. Enter the URL for fulfillment, e.g. https://xyz123.ngrok.io/smarthome, click *Done*.
-1. Click Add under Account Linking.
+1. On the left navigation menu under *ADVANCED OPTIONS*, click on *Account Linking*.
+1. Select *No, I only want to allow account creation on my website*.
+Click *Next*.
+1. For Linking Type, select *OAuth*.
-1. Select 'Authorization Code' for Grant Type.
+1. For Grant Type, select 'Authorization Code' for Grant Type.
 1. Under Client Information, enter the client ID and secret from earlier.
 1. The Authorization URL is the hosted URL of your app with '/oauth' as the path, e.g. https://xyz123.ngrok.io/oauth
 1. The Token URL is the hosted URL of your app with '/token' as the path, e.g. https://xyz123.ngrok.io/token
 1. Enter any remaining necessary information you might need for authentication your app.
-Then Save.
+Click *Save*.
-1. Press the **TEST DRAFT** button to begin testing this app.
+1. On the left navigation menu under *Test*, click on *Simulator*, to begin testing this app.

 #### Setup Account linking